Traumatic brain injury: Medications

-No medication is approved to halt the progression of the initial injury to secondary injury.
+As of 2008, no medication is approved to halt the progression of the initial injury to secondary injury.
 The variety of pathological events presents opportunities to find treatments that interfere with the damage processes.

+Further research is necessary to determine if the vasoconstrictor indomethacin (indometacin) can be used to treat increased pressure in the skull following a TBI.
+In addition, drugs such as NMDA receptor antagonists to halt neurochemical cascades such as excitotoxicity showed promise in animal trials but failed in clinical trials.
+These failures could be due to factors including faults in the trial designs or in the insufficiency of a single agent to prevent the array of injury processes involved in secondary injury.
+Other topics of research have included investigations into mannitol, dexamethasone, barbiturates, magnesium (no strong evidence), and calcium channel blockers.

+A 2024 review reported inconsistent findings regarding the potential of amphetamine and methylphenidate to improve cognitive and motor function following stroke and TBI, noting that further research was required to understand the treatment time window.

+Procedures

-Neuroprotection methods to decrease secondary injury, have been the subject of interest follows TBI.
-However, trials to test agents that could halt these cellular mechanisms have met largely with failure.
+Although neuroprotection methods to decrease secondary injury have been the subject of interest follows TBI, trials to test agents that could halt these cellular mechanisms have met largely with failure as of 2008.
 For example, interest existed in cooling the injured brain; however, a 2020 Cochrane review did not find enough evidence to see if it was useful or not.
 Maintaining a normal temperature in the immediate period after a TBI appeared useful.
 One review found a lower than normal temperature was useful in adults but not children.
 While two other reviews found it did not appear to be useful.

-Further research is necessary to determine if the vasoconstrictor indomethacin (indometacin) can be used to treat increased pressure in the skull following a TBI.

-In addition, drugs such as NMDA receptor antagonists to halt neurochemical cascades such as excitotoxicity showed promise in animal trials but failed in clinical trials.
-These failures could be due to factors including faults in the trials' design or in the insufficiency of a single agent to prevent the array of injury processes involved in secondary injury.

-Other topics of research have included investigations into mannitol, dexamethasone, progesterone, xenon, barbiturates, magnesium (no strong evidence), calcium channel blockers, PPAR-γ agonists, curcuminoids, ethanol, NMDA antagonists, caffeine.

-Procedures

 In addition to traditional imaging modalities, there are several devices that help to monitor brain injury and facilitate research.
 Microdialysis allows ongoing sampling of extracellular fluid for analysis of metabolites that might indicate ischemia or brain metabolism, such as glucose, glycerol, and glutamate.
 Intraparenchymal brain tissue oxygen monitoring systems (either Licox or Neurovent-PTO) are used routinely in neurointensive care in the US.
 A non invasive model called CerOx is in development.

 Research is also planned to clarify factors correlated to outcome in TBI and to determine in which cases it is best to perform CT scans and surgical procedures.

 Hyperbaric oxygen therapy (HBO) has been evaluated as an add on treatment following TBI.
 The findings of a 2012 Cochrane systematic review does not justify the routine use of hyperbaric oxygen therapy to treat people recovering from a traumatic brain injury.
 This review also reported that only a small number of randomized controlled trials had been conducted at the time of the review, many of which had methodological problems and poor reporting.
 HBO for TBI is controversial with further evidence required to determine if it has a role.